-When someone develops type 2 diabetes, their pancreas loses the ability to secrete insulin, and therefore, to keep sugar levels balanced.
+When someone develops type 2 diabetes, their pancreas loses the ability to secrete insulin, and therefore, to keep blood sugar levels balanced.

 It all starts with energy (or calorie) excess.
-When the body consumes excess calories, it needs to do something with that extra energy, so we tend to store it rather than getting rid of it like we do some other nutrients.
+When the body consumes excess calories, it needs to do something with that extra energy, so we tend to store it rather than get rid of it like we do some other nutrients.

 The body is really excellent at storing energy.
 Initially, we store glucose in the liver and muscles.
 But once those storage deposits are full, we need to store it somewhere else... and that’s when the insulin we secrete turns that excess sugar into fat.

 The “fat” we usually think about is stored under our skin.
 However, invisible to the naked eye is fat stored around and inside our organs.
 This is the problematic fat that is seen in type 2 diabetes.

 Fat deposits around the pancreas are toxic to the cells which produce insulin.
 The feedback cycle carried out by the pancreas through insulin secretion stops, pushing our blood glucose up further and further, and eventually causing all of the complications created by type 2 diabetes.

 It was thought for many years that, once these cells stopped producing insulin, they’d never again be able to.
 But we have great news!
 Recent research has shown that type 2 diabetes is actually reversible in many cases!